Medical management of cyanotic congenital heart disease in adults

 Heidi M Connolly, MD, FASE

 - Mayo Medical School

 Cyanosis is caused by right to left intracardiac or extracardiac shunts.
-In adults, the most common causes of cyanotic congenital heart disease are Eisenmenger syndrome and palliated complex congenital heart disease (eg, tetralogy of Fallot).
-(See "Evaluation and prognosis of Eisenmenger syndrome" and "Pathophysiology, clinical features, and diagnosis of tetralogy of Fallot".)
+In adults, the most common causes of cyanotic congenital heart disease are Eisenmenger syndrome and palliated complex congenital heart disease (eg, palliated single ventricle, complex pulmonary atresia).
+(See "Evaluation and prognosis of Eisenmenger syndrome".)

 Medical management of adult patients with cyanotic congenital heart disease is discussed here.
 Management of Eisenmenger syndrome patients includes following recommendations pertinent to all patients to cyanotic heart disease as well as other recommendations specific to Eisenmenger syndrome and pulmonary hypertension in congenital heart disease.
 These later recommendations are discussed separately.
 (See "Management of Eisenmenger syndrome" and "Pulmonary hypertension in adults with congenital heart disease".)

 Adult patients with cyanotic heart disease should be seen at least annually at a specialty center for adult congenital heart disease patients .